Sun Wukong and the Buddhist Saint Mulian

 Soul being forced to eat iron pellets

-Another name for the greater hell of Consciousness is the Sanskrit term Samjiva (Ch: Deng huo, 等活), meaning “revival” or “repetition”.
+Another name for the greater hell of consciousness is the Sanskrit term Samjiva (Ch: Denghuo, 等活), meaning “revival” or “repetition.”
 These might refer to the cyclical resurrection of the sinner, or to their karmic punishment mirroring what they did to others in life (Buswell & Lopez, 2014, p.
 754).

 Monkey’s punishment is essentially hell on earth.
-The Five Elements mountain pins him down so the chosen guards can torture him with hot iron pellets and molten copper just like those in the subterranean hells of hunger and thirst.
+The Five Elements Mountain pins him down so that the chosen guards can torture him with hot iron pellets and molten copper just like those in the subterranean hells of hunger and thirst.
 He is not capable of dying, so his immortality serves a similar function to the magic wind that continually resurrects the damned.
 The finite length of his sentence (600-plus-years) is similar to the way a soul will only stay in the hell realm until they have repaid their karmic debt.
 And Tripitaka delivering him from his torments is like a soul being reborn into a new life.
 After all, Monkey’s life drastically changes after his release; he goes from being a rebellious, power-hungry demon, to a Buddhist monk devoted to the protection of his master.

 II.
 Other Damned Celestials